NairaX/docs/README.md

 3) Legal token backing docs
 CAC reg docs

-All docs copyrighted, Plaigiarst attempts would be treated with vehement legal action.
+All docs copyrighted, Plaigiaristic attempts would be treated with vehement legal action.